-This quick and easy 7 ingredient carrot ginger soup is one of my favourite Syn free recipes to warm up any Grey winter day.
-It’s creamy and refreshing but above all it’s a filling meal, full of speed and perfect when following the Slimming World plan or a calorie controlled diet.
+This quick and easy 7 ingredient carrot ginger soup is one of my favourite healthy recipes to warm up any Grey winter day.
+It’s creamy and refreshing but above all it’s a filling meal, full of veggies and so delicious!
+Slimming World Syns and Weight Watchers Points are all approximate and estimated by the fatgirlskinny.net team.
+They have not been verified by an official source.

 It feels like I am forever left with a big bag of carrots at the end of every week.
 Mainly because I am terrible and always wasting food.
 I start the beginning of the week with good intentions of filling my plate full of speedy vegetables each day but in fact I lose interest after a few days and my fridge will be full of unused vegetables on Friday.
 So I have started looking for new recipes that will use up leftover vegetables to save them going in the food waste bin!